daveh/php-mvc/README.md

 If not, please look at the example code in the [config](config) and [src/App](src/App) folders for examples of how to use it.

-[!IMPORTANT]
+## DISCLAIMER
-This framework was developed as a *teaching example* on the aforementioned course.
+This framework was developed as a **teaching example** on the aforementioned course.
 The idea is that by developing this framework on that course, you'll understand how frameworks like Laravel work.
+No warranty is provided.
 For more details please see the [licence](LICENSE).

 ## Starting an Application using this Framework